Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 Open science helps researchers -- especially those in the beginning stages of their careers -- in many ways:

-  - **Increased visibility** for them and their research; for example, authors who publish openly may receive early coverage in the media
+  - **Increased visibility** -- for example, authors who publish openly may receive early coverage in the media;
-  - **Enhanced networks** chances to make connections, exchange, and collaborate.
-Greater opportunity for advancement.
+  - **Enhanced networks** -- chances to make connections, exchange, and collaborate creating greater opportunity for advancement;
-  - **Greater employability** both at universities and outside of the academic world, such as in industry and government: early-career applicants stand out if they have experience in reproducible practices
+  - **Greater employability** -- both at universities and outside of the academic world, such as in industry and government: early-career applicants stand out if they have experience in reproducible practices;
-  - **Unique funding and publishing opportunities**, as many funders and journals now require that researchers make their data public and participate in other Open practices
+  - **Unique funding and publishing opportunities** -- many funders and journals now require that researchers make their data public and participate in other Open practices.

 ### Example: Exposure of Honours Work